zydou/arti/doc/BridgeIssues.md

 ## Tor's anticensorship features: a lower-level perspective

-Here's what I think you need to know about bridges.
+Here's what you need to know about bridges.

 Fundamentally, a "**Bridge**" is a relay that we use as the first hop for our circuits _because it is configured by the user_, not because it is